One of the most common problems faced today by young men is of low testosterone. This problem is not just common with young adults but also, in teens.

 #4 Implantable pellets

-Use can get Testopel, which are testosterone pellets which are surgically placed under the skin, after a period of three to six months.
+User can get Testopel, which are testosterone pellets surgically placed under the skin, after a period of three to six months.

 Taking testosterone orally

 This method is not recommended because it can lead to possible liver problems.

 There are multiple risks involved with testosterone therapy, which have to be considered before you opt for it.
 These risks include: